 Join this group on Wednesdays for some fun times playing Spades whether you haven’t played in years or are a beginner.
 Snacks are provided by rotating members and coffee is 25₵.
 Please arrive 15 minutes early so groups can be formed to play.
 This group plays on Wednesdays, 1:00-4:00 p.m.

 CLUBS AND SPECIAL INTERESTS

 This course is offered to drivers 50+ that would like to get a 10% discount on their auto insurance.
-This does not dismiss tickets.
-Cost is $15 for AARP members and $20 for non-members.
+This does not dismiss a ticket and not all insurance companies accept this program so be sure to check with your insurance company.
 Fees are paid to the AARP instructor by check ONLY.
-This program is offered on the 2nd Monday, 8:30 a.m.-12:30 p.m. and the 2nd Thursday, 5:00-9:00 p.m.
+The program is offered on varies days 8:30 a.m.-12:30 p.m. and 5:00-9:00 p.m.
 Please see the current Baca Buzz for exact dates.